-We believe that our existing cash, cash equivalents, and investments in U.S. government securities and certificates of deposit, together with cash flows from expected sales of our encryption products and revenue relating to our display technologies, and other potential sources of cash flows, will be sufficient to enable us to continue our marketing, production, and research and development activities for at least 12 months from the end of this reporting period.
+We believe that our existing cash, cash equivalents, and investments in U.S. government securities and certificates of deposit, together with cash flows from expected sales of our encryption products and revenue relating to our display technologies, and other potential sources of cash flows or necessary expense reductions including employee compensation, will be sufficient to enable us to continue our marketing, production, and research and development activities for at least 12 months from the end of this reporting period.
 However, our projections of future cash needs and cash flows may differ from actual results.
 If current cash on hand and cash that may be generated from operations are insufficient to satisfy our liquidity requirements, we may seek to sell our investment securities or other financial assets or our debt or additional equity securities or obtain loans from various financial institutions where possible.
-The sale of additional equity securities or convertible debt could result in dilution to our stockholders.
+The sale of additional equity securities or convertible debt could result in dilution to our shareholders.
 Subsequent to January 2012, certain employees formerly receiving compensation in stock were compensated in cash.
 Management will continue to evaluate its compensation polices and may, in future periods, continue to compensate employees and consultants by issuing stock or stock options.
 We currently have no arrangements with respect to additional financing.
 We can give no assurance that we will generate sufficient revenues in the future (through sales, license fees and royalties, or otherwise) to satisfy our liquidity requirements or sustain future operations, that our production capabilities will be adequate, that other products will not be produced by other companies that will render our products obsolete, that employees and consultants will continue to accept stock as compensation, or that other sources of funding, such as sales of equity or debt, would be available, if needed, on favorable terms or at all.
-If we cannot obtain such funding if needed, we would need to curtail or cease some or all of our operations.
+If we cannot obtain such funding if needed or if we cannot sufficiently reduce operating expenses, we would need to curtail or cease some or all of our operations.

-We are seeking to improve our liquidity through increased sales or license of products and technology.
-In an effort to generate sales, we have marketed our encryption products to U.S. and international distributors and directly to end-users.
-During the three months ended January 31, 2012, we have recognized revenue from sales of encryption products of approximately \$3,000 and revenue from display technology license fees of approximately \$447,000.
+We are seeking to improve our liquidity through increased sales or licenses of products and technology.
+In an effort to generate sales, we have marketed our encryption products to U.S. and international distributors and directly to endusers.
+During the six months ended April 30, 2012, we have recognized revenue from sales of encryption products of approximately \$4,000 and revenue from display technology license fees of approximately \$693,000.

-The following table presents our expected cash requirements for contractual obligations outstanding as of January 31, 2012:
+The following table presents our expected cash requirements for contractual obligations outstanding as of April 30, 2012:

-Payments Due by Period Contractual Obligations Less than 1 year 1-3 years 3-5 years After 5 years Total Consulting Agreement \$156,000 \$ - \$- \$ - \$ 156,000 Noncancelable Operating Leases \$311,000 \$ 570,000 \$ 881,000 Secured Loan Obligation to Mars Overseas \$5,000,000 \$5,000,000 Total Contractual Cash Obligations \$467,000 \$5,570,000 \$ \$ - \$6,037,000
+Payments Due by Period Contractual Obligations Less than 1 year 1-3 years 3-5 years After 5 years Total \$ - \$ - Consulting Agreement \$20,000 \$ - \$20,000 Noncancelable Operating Leases \$313,000 \$495,000 - - \$808,000 Secured Loan Obligation to Mars Overseas \$5,000,000 \$5,000,000 \$ - Total Contractual Cash Obligations \$333,000 \$5,495,000 \$ \$5,828,000